borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 form.addEventListener('submit', handleSubmit); // Object is possibly 'null'
 ```

-To fix this include the code in a conditional
+To fix this include the code in a conditional.

 ```ts
 if (form) {